chrisjmccormick/chrisjmccormick.github.io/_posts/2025-01-18-continuing-pre-training-on-raw-text.md

 We'll see in this example that CPT on a small amount of data is enough to get it to specialize on a particular writing style.

+### GPT's Explanation

-TODO - I asked GPT to explain the differences.
-I thought about re-writing it, but it feels like a really solid summary that I'm not sure how much I can improve on, so I'm just including it here in full.
+I asked GPT to explain the differences and it feels like a really solid summary that I'm not sure I could improve on much, so just note that the remainder of this section is written by GPT.

 ---